Bg

 Yes!
 Naps are typically more challenging to master than nighttime sleep.
 Naps can also become short during sleep training causing overtiredness.
 If the nap has been shorter that day, it is fine to offer a slightly earlier bedtime.
 Work on the nap for approximately 90 minutes if you can.
 If you stick with it, naps will eventually become longer and easier over time.

 Yes!
 How you do that really depends if your twins are sharing a room and how much extra help is on hand.
 Some families may temporarily separate twins during sleep training, especially if one is sleeping better than the other.
-Use white or pink noise in between the cribs to try to muffle some of the noise if they are room-sharing.
+Use in between the cribs to try to muffle some of the noise if they are room-sharing.
 Try to keep the twins on a similar sleep schedule.

 Sleep training is all about helping our children form new independent sleep habits, and we know it isn’t always easy.
 Progress is often a rollercoaster ride rather than linear.